ColetonV/ColetonV.github.io/README.md

 # Welcome

-This portfolio showcases my hands-on IT Support experience, home lab projects, technical documentation, and continuous learning as I work toward a career in IT Support and eventually Cybersecurity.
+This portfolio showcases my hands-on IT support experience, home lab projects, resume, and continuous learning as I work towards a career in IT support and eventually cybersecurity.

-- CompTIA A+ Certified
-- Active Directory Home Lab
-- Windows Troubleshooting
-- Technical Documentation
-- Customer Service Experience